Primality Proving Package

 Proving primality or compositeness.

-The functions provided in this package not only prove primality, but also generate a certificate of primality.
+The functions provided in this package not only prove primality, but they also generate a certificate of primality.
 A certificate of primality is a relatively short set of data that can be easily used to prove primality.
 The word easily means that using the data to prove primality is much easier and faster than generating the data in the first place.
 As a simple example of a certificate, the factors of a composite number provide a certificate of compositeness.
 Multiplying the numbers together to show that they are the factors is much easier than finding the factors.
 The advantage of providing certificates is that the user does not have to trust the internal mechanism of the algorithm that generated the certificate.
 It is fairly easy to write a program (in any system) that checks that the certificate provides a proof of primality.

 indicates that the number 1093 is prime.